liquid-collective/liquid-collective-protocol/natspec/Administrable.md

 > Administrable

-This contract handles the ownership of the contracts
+This contract handles the administration of the contracts